Dhie-boop/Chatbot/README.md

 3. Install Dependencies:
 Navigate to the project directory and install the necessary Python packages using pip:

+Make sure you create your own virtual environment

   ```cd chatbot```

   ```pip install -r requirements.txt```